-- Haley Harris, store manager at White House/Black Market, Hamburg Pavilion
+- Haley Harris, Store Manager, White House/Black Market, Hamburg Pavilion

-- Matt Higgins, manager at Buffalo Trace Distillery Visitor Center
+- Matt Higgins, Visitor Center Manager, Buffalo Trace Distillery, Frankfort

-- George Ward, executive director at Coldstream Research Campus
+- George Ward, Executive Director, Coldstream Research Campus

-In addition to the eight industry members, the board is comprised of two UK students and two faculty members.
+In addition to the fourteen industry members, the board is comprised of two students; one from each program in the department and two faculty members representing the faculty.